Many or all companies we feature compensate us. Compensation and editorial

 • No verifiable credentials for the supposed “law firm”

-What to do:
+What to do

 If someone contacts you with a legal offer, verify the firm through your state’s bar association or the National Center for State Courts.
 Real class-action lawsuits don’t charge you to join.

-📣 Report it:
+📣 Report it

-Report it to the FTC, state attorney general, and the FBI’s Internet Crime Complaint Center.
+Report it to the FTC, your state attorney general, and the FBI’s Internet Crime Complaint Center.
 You may also want to consult a real attorney about your options.

 6. Cartel-backed scams targeting U.S. timeshare owners in Mexico

 It sounds like a movie plot, but it’s real.
 The U.S. Treasury, FBI, and FinCEN have all issued warnings about cartel-run scams targeting Americans who own timeshares in Mexico.
 These scams are often run by professional-looking call centers operated by the Jalisco New Generation Cartel (CJNG) and other transnational criminal organizations.
+Schemes like this are now considered some of the latest timeshare scams identified by federal investigators.

 They might pose as real estate agents, brokers, or even government officials offering to help you sell, rent, or cancel your timeshare.
 Then they ask you to wire money for “taxes,” “transfer fees,” or other bogus charges.